 - Afterpay: most plans do not report to US credit bureaus.

 If you want a BNPL product that builds credit, Affirm's longer-term loans are the closest thing among the major three.
+For the head-to-head between the two biggest players on interest, store coverage, and credit reporting, see our Affirm vs Klarna breakdown.
 None of them are a substitute for a credit-builder card or loan if your goal is fast, predictable score growth.

 Frequently Asked Questions